 The future of work.
 An unemployment crisis might be right around the bend and we're shockingly unprepared for it.
 What kinds of work are most vulnerable to automation?
 How might we help the structurally unemployed?
 What technology related to finding and evaluating people seems inevitable?
 What technology related to learning employable skills seems inevitable?
 How and why does quantifying people go wrong?
 Will the bootcamp model survive and/or spread to other, non-tech industries?
 When and in what form will UBI come save our collective bacon?

 Living well.
 What's the best way to learn stuff?
 How hard should I work at various points in my life?
-Should I be saving 80% of my income and try to retire early?
 How can we build systems throughout our lives such that living in accordance with our values is as low-friction as possible?
-(Hint: I HAVE NO IDEA)

 Format of this site